-The term “white-collar crime” was coined by Sutherland in 1939.
-There is still no single definition for the term (Ragatz & Fremouw, 2010), which reflects the complexity of this phenomenon.
-“White-collar offender” suggests a prototype based on several parameters: the offender’s privileged status, abuse of position, camouflage and deception, economic damage, and perpetration of crime in an organizational framework or privately (Mann, 1990).
+The term “white-collar crime” was first coined by Sutherland in 1939.
+Even now, there is no single definition for the term (Ragatz & Fremouw, 2010)—a fact that reflects the complexity of this phenomenon.
+According to Mann (1990), the term “white-collar offender” suggests a prototype based on several parameters: the offender’s privileged status, abuse of position, camouflage and deception, economic damage, and perpetration of crime in an organizational framework or privately.
 Although these parameters define the phenomenon, the absence of any one of them does not alter the fundamental nature of the prototype.

 Attempts have been made to identify subtypes of white-collar criminals.
 Friedrichs (2007) distinguishes between organizational/corporate crime, which is oriented toward promoting the interests of an organization, and occupational crime, committed in a professional capacity for the sake of personal gain.
 Grey-collar crime has shades of white-collar crime, but is committed in a “grey” area (Menard et al., 2011), involving an abuse of trust, including job poaching, insurance and credit card fraud, and tax evasion.

-The present article goes back to Sutherland original conceptualization and concerns the white-collar offender who is a member of society’s privileged elite and abuses a senior position in order to commit and conceal financial crime (Logan et al., 2017; Onna et al., 2014; Sutherland, 1983).
-The offences associated with this category mainly include fraud, blackmail, falsification of official documents, money laundering, breach of trust through bribery, insider trading, illegal stock manipulation, tax offences and computer crimes.
+This paper uses Sutherland’s original conceptualization (1983) of white-collar offenders, and addresses those offenders who are members of a privileged elite and abuse senior positions in order to commit and conceal financial crime (see also Logan et al., 2017; Onna et al., 2014).
+The offenses associated with this category include mainly fraud, blackmail, falsification of official documents, money laundering, breach of trust through bribery, insider trading, illegal stock manipulation, tax offences and computer crimes.
+White-collar offenders usually hold positions that provide them with an opportunity to commit crimes that are often sophisticated, easy to conceal, and have few complainants.
+Discovery that a crime has taken place is often slow, since organizations often cover up such wrongdoing.
+As a result, law enforcement is often unsuccessful in exposing white-collar crimes, and even when successful, conviction is difficult (Marriott, 2018; Xie, 2015), with white-collar offenders often given more lenient sentences than blue-collar offenders (Marriott, 2018).

-White-collar crime results in considerable economic damage: in the USA alone, it is estimated to range from $500 billion to one trillion $ a year (Friedrichs, 2007).
-Apart from the huge financial loss, white-collar crime causes untold damage and suffering to victims, while possibly also affecting public trust in financial institutions, especially where corporations are involved (Ashforth & Anand, 2003).

-White-collar offenders hold positions that provide them with an opportunity to commit the crimes which are usually sophisticated and with few complainants.
-Discovery takes a relatively long time since there is a tendency to cover up such cases within the organizations themselves.
-Law enforcement agents are therefore unsuccessful in exposing most of the crimes; even if they succeed, conviction is difficult (Marriott, 2018; Xie, 2015).
+Deterrence and punishment

-Given the potential for concealment, white-collar felons are almost never caught, and when caught, are given more lenient sentences than blue-collar offenders (Marriott, 2018).
+Due to the potential for concealment, white-collar felons are almost never caught, and when caught, are given more lenient sentences than blue-collar offenders (Marriott, 2018).
 Following years of indifference, there are signs that public opinion towards white-collar crime has become more negative, with calls for more severe and equitable penalization (Faichney, 2014; Reiman & Leighton, 2013).
-Nevertheless, some claim that the public considers white-collar crimes “less serious” than other crimes, such that lenient punishment could find support (Cedric, 2016).
+Nevertheless, others claim that the public considers white-collar crimes “less serious” than other crimes, thus supporting more lenient punishment (Cedric, 2016).